RamonZwaan/metapepview/README.md

 - *Visualize pathway map*: Given a selected KEGG pathway, select samples in the dropdown menu and by clicking *Show pathway map*, a KEGG page will be loaded showing the pathway with protein functions colored according to the corresponding sample.
 A color table matching sample to color will shown in the dashboard.

 # Referencing
-In articles, you can cite as follows: Ramon van der Zwaan, Mark van Loosdrecht, Martin Pabst (2025, preprint in preparation), TU Delft, The Netherlands.
+In articles, you can cite as follows: Ramon van der Zwaan, Mark van Loosdrecht and Martin Pabst (2025, preprint in preparation), TU Delft, The Netherlands.
 Contact: r.vanderzwaan@tudelft.nl

 In addition the following articles and tools are used during processing:
 **For de novo (or global) taxonomic annotation of peptide sequences**